miripiruni/frontdesk/bibliotheque.md

 Bibliotheque
 ============

-Community driven list of free online books and manuals for front end developers.
+Community driven list of *free online books and manuals* for front-end developers.
 [How to contribute?](https://github.com/miripiruni/frontdesk/wiki/How-to-contribute)

 ## Git
 *   [Think like a Git](http://think-like-a-git.net/)